emberjs/ember.js/LIFECYCLE.md

     // stability.
   },

-  render: function(node, env, scope, params, hash, template, inverse, visitor) {
+  setupState: function(state, env, scope, params, hash) {
-    // This function is invoked on the first render, and any time the
+    // This function is invoked before `isStable` so that it can update any
-    // isStable function returns false.
+    // internal state based on external changes.
   },

+  isEmpty: function(state, env, scope, params, hash) {
+    // If `isStable` returns false, or this is the first render,
+    // this function can return true to indicate that the morph
+    // should be empty (and `render` should not be called).
+  }

   isPaused: function(state, env, scope, params, hash) {
     // This function is invoked on renders after the first render; if
     // it returns true, the entire subtree is assumed valid, and dirty
     // checking does not continue.
 This is useful during animations,
     // and in some cases, as a performance optimization.
-  },

-  setupState: function(state, env, scope, params, hash) {
-    // This function is invoked before `isStable` so that it can update any
-    // internal state based on external changes.
   },

   isStable: function(state, env, scope, params, hash) {